aro-network/aro-docs/docs/campaign-hub/aro-testnet.md

 The ARO Network is a decentralized Edge Cloud, and the final goal of the Testnet is to onboard as many edge resources (such as unused internet bandwidth) as possible to validate the business model.
 During the Testnet, `Jade` serves as the primary quantifiable reward for running ARO Nodes of any type and contributing edge resources.

 The ARO Network measures the internet bandwidth and data traffic of active nodes, awarding `Jade` points based on each node’s quantifiable workload and network performance.

+> See <Link to="/user-guides/dashboard">**this guide**</Link> for general principles and detail rules on how Jade rewards are quantified for ARO nodes.

 The Testnet is a true "Mining Competition" for earning Jade rewards.
 All `Edge Nodes` (`ARO Pod`, `ARO Client`, `ARO Link`) compete for a major Jade rewards pool, which emits `90000000` Jades daily.
 Meanwhile, all `Checker Nodes` (`ARO Lite`) share a separate rewards pool, representing `10000000` Jades daily emission.